PRIORITIES & GUIDING PRINCIPLES

 PROTECTING OUR COMMUNITY’S HEALTH

-Having a fully vaccinated community has allowed us to ease some of the restrictions that were in place during the 2020-2021 academic year.
-As always, we are monitoring the evolving conditions of the pandemic, and we remain prepared to adjust our policies as the situation warrants.
+Having a fully vaccinated community has allowed us to ease some of the restrictions that were in place during the early part of the pandemic.
+As always, we continue to monitor the evolving conditions of the pandemic, and we remain prepared to adjust our policies as the situation warrants.

 Masking and physical distancing